smtran8/pnf_v2la/README.md

 ---

 ## System Overview:
+The main model (P&F model) will sometimes be referred to as forecaster.
+The forecaster will consume outputs from the detector and tracker, which will be introduced below.
+Obstacles in this testing environment are **other LIMO rovers** in the lab.

+---
 ## Step 1 — Detector & Tracker

 The first component is the perception front-end: it turns raw camera frames into **persistent, identified tracks** that P&F model will later consume.